thorson-skywalker/NBA_draft_analysis/README.md

 # NBA_draft_analysis
-An analysis of college basketball statistics and their affect on draftability.
+An analysis of college basketball statistics and their potential influence on getting drafted into the NBA.

 ## Responsibilities Due by 5/23:
     Luke - README/GitHub